wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 ::::: columns
 ::: {.column width="60%"}
-The area under the curve of a bell shaped curve within + and - 2 Standard deviations on each side includes about 95% of the data \
+The area under the curve of a bell shaped curve within + and - 2 standard deviations on each side includes about 95% of the data\
 \
 so there is only 2.5% of the data that is outside this range

-\- note the similarity to the p \< 0.5
+-   note the similarity to the p \< 0.5
+-   note that it is 90.91% and that is because the curve is not normal